ropensci/roweb3/content/blog/2022-04-14-software-review-editorial-challenges/index.md

 In this post we summarized common problems for our two editorial boards.
 We've found automation, but also the existence of a communication channel between editors for solution finding as well as commiserating or encouraging, very important.
-As software review continue, we will surely have to tackle new challenges.
+As software review continues, we will surely have to tackle new challenges.
 We hope our experience can inform other editorial boards.